operator-framework/olm-docs/content/en/docs/advanced-tasks/operator-scoping-with-operatorgroups.md

 ```

 Any operator tied to this `OperatorGroup` will now be confined to the permission(s) granted to the specified `ServiceAccount`.
 If the operator asks for permission(s) that are outside the scope of the `ServiceAccount` the install will fail with appropriate error(s).

-An example of scoping an operator can be found [here](openshift/coming-soon.md).

 ### Configuring the End User Experience